effhaa/SpaceApi4Wordpress/README.md

 With Permalinks enabled, you can access the file with http://yourdomain.tld/spaceapi.json, otherwise http://yourdomain.tld/?spaceapi=show

+This plugin provides a hook for other plugins: The Array with the Output for the JSON can be modified using add_filter('spaceapi_data_result', 'yourfunction'); - see extending-spaceapi-example.php.gz for a small example.
+Feel free to add your door sensor and similar stuff.

 Contact
 -------
 Contact me via github, or here: